TimoBechtel/prmpt/README.md

 ## About

-**prmpt** is a tiny, type-safe library for building composable string templates and formatting.
+**prmt** is a tiny, type-safe library for building composable string templates and formatting.
 Useful for ai prompts, and anywhere you need to need text templating and/or formatting.

 ## Example